Building Needs Assessments

 Priorities

-What action will you prioritize in 2024-25 to make progress?
+What action will you prioritize in 2025-26 to make progress?

 Each department will provide targeted, sequential instruction on literacy skills identified as areas of need on the Kansas Assessment.
+And, intentional integration of high impact literacy strategies in all non ELA classes.

 Staff will monitor, intervene, and provide resources to increase student attendance.